double-speak/doublespeak.github.io/_notes_2021/four-poems.md

   no los merezca.”\nYo no quiero  \ndejar mis poemas en ningún lado \ndonde no pueda
   \ \nencontrarlos cualquiera, por ejemplo yo \na los trece, a los quince \ncuando no sabía qué libros comprarme \ncuando vivía en Ciudadela \ncuando no leía poesía."
+transpoem: "Day 1\nI’m not afraid of you,\nI’ve seen the collapse \nof more impressive things\nthan your prejudice.\n\nDay 15\nI write unlove poems \nto my craft\nthat made me promises and didn’t keep them.\nI write unlove poems \nto the political movements\nwhere I sought refuge and didn’t find it.\nI write unlove poems \nto my old poems\nthat haven’t got the strength I need \nthem to send me from the past.\nI don’t write those poems \nto the people I loved:\nfor them the promise\nthat I will keep holding on to hopes\nas if we hadn’t learned together \nthat almost everything ends badly.\n\nDay 20\nMy high-school history \nteacher\nwas also a writer and used to say\nwe needed to grow up to tell\nour story outside\nthe jar of mayonnaise.\nI was never sure\nwhat he meant by it:\nthe school run by nuns,\nthe suburbs,\nthe middle class.\nI made an effort to get out\nof the jar\nto look at it in perspective\nto understand what was inside it\nand what was outside.\nI couldn’t,\nwherever I go\nmy context comes with me\nI think I don’t want to tell\nmy adventures outside the jar\nI want to show\nhow I see the world from there.\n\nDay 25\nI don’t post poems\non social media\nsays someone whom I don’t \nknow where they think poems should be:\nin a closed book\nin a university\nin the hands of critics\nin a drawer\nwhere no one can find them\n“who doesn’t deserve them.”\nI don’t want\nto leave my poems anywhere\nthey can’t be \nfound by anyone, for instance me\nat age thirteen, at fifteen\nwhen I didn’t know which books to buy\nwhen I lived in Ciudadela\nwhen I didn’t read poetry."
 note: |-
   <p>These four poems are from <em>Cuando todo refugio se vuelva hostil</em> (<em>When Every Refuge Turns Hostile</em>), which Grosso published in 2019, and I first heard her read in 2020 during a virtual event featuring pandemic poetry.
 Just the way she had numbered her days, way before all of us began counting each pandemic day, proved to be an example of her signature style.
 Examining herself and her social milieu, her verses trace the coming of age and awareness of a young and avid reader and writer for whom words are not just the currency of everyday life, but a practical science.
 Making observations of tangible moments or psychological ones, Grosso questions emotions, prejudices, old habits — her own and others’.
 In clever quips, anxiety-inducing moments are brought under control by the power of words.</p>
   <p>In a sense, translating these poems into English was quite straightforward when it came to word choice, for meaning, but striking the same tone as the original is the challenge, the goal.
 For example, in “Day 15,” “poemas de desamor” becomes “unlove poems;” it seems to be an easy and transparent choice and I’m not unhappy with it at all, but I can’t shake the sense that the word <em>desamor</em> will always sound more dramatic than the word “unlove,” and I can’t change that.
 More of a puzzle, in the same poem, was the verb <em>ilusionarse</em>, for which the translation becomes a compound of verbs, and offers the chance to try various combinations until the one sounding most lyrical is found.</p>